 \subsection{Collider phenomenology in the presence of flavour anomalies}

-In the previous section we have found a restricted region in parameter space where $R_{K^{(*)}}$ can be explained while being consistent with the constraints from other flavor observables.
-Here we discuss collider signatures testing this part of the parameter space. \cref{massSumRule} allows for the cases where, apart from $R_2$, also the scalar gluons $G$, or even the whole scalar sector arising from $\Phi$, can be light enough to be tested either at the LHC or a prospective 100 TeV $pp$-collider.
+In the previous section we have found a restricted region of the parameter space where a significant effect in $R_{K^{(*)}}$ can be accommodated while staying consistent with the constraints from other flavour observables such as $\mu \to e \gamma$ and $K_L \to e \mu$.
+Here we shall discuss interesting collider signatures emerging in this part of the parameter space.
+Note that \cref{massSumRule} allows for the situations where, apart from $R_2$, also the scalar gluons $G$, or even the whole scalar sector arising from $\Phi$, can be light enough to be tested either at the LHC or a prospective 100 TeV $pp$-collider.

-In the slice of the parameter space, where one explains $R_{K^{(*)}}$ while simultaneously respecting other low energy constraints such as $\mu \to e \gamma$ and $K_L \to e \mu$, the leptoquarks have rather special properties.
-The pattern of their Yukawa couplings \cref{Y4tuned} is reflected in their decays.
-For the charge $2/3$ particle one finds, regardless on which point in the allowed regions is chosen,
+Remarkably enough, in the slice of the parameter space under consideration the leptoquarks have rather special properties.
+In particular, the pattern of their Yukawa couplings \eqref{Y4tuned} is reflected in their decays.
+For the charge $2/3$ particle one finds, regardless of which point in the sweet spot region is chosen,